John Ogilvie (saint): Biography

 John was the eldest son of Walter Ogilvie, a respected Calvinist who owned the estate of Drumnakeith in Banffshire.
 His family was partly Roman Catholic and partly Presbyterian.
 At the age of twelve he was sent to continental Europe to be educated.
 He attended a number of Catholic educational establishments, under the Benedictines at Regensburg in Germany and with the Jesuits at Olmutz and Brunn in Moravia.

 In the midst of the religious controversies and turmoil that engulfed the Europe of that era, he decided to become a Catholic.
 In 1597, aged seventeen, he was received into the Catholic Church by Cornelius a Lapide S.J., professor of sacred scripture at Leuven, Belgium.
 Ogilvie joined the Society of Jesus in 1599 and was ordained a priest at Paris in 1613.
 After ordination he served in Rouen in Normandy where he made repeated requests to be sent to Scotland to minister to the few remaining Catholics in the Glasgow area.
-(After 1560 it had become illegal there to preach, proselytise for, or otherwise endorse Catholicism.)
+(After the Scottish Reformation in 1560 it had become illegal there to preach, proselytise for, or otherwise endorse Catholicism.)

 It was his hope that some Catholic nobles there would aid him, given his lineage.
 Finding none, he went to London, then back to Paris, and finally returned to Scotland in November 1613 disguised as a horse trader named John Watson.
-Thereafter he began to preach in secret, celebrating Mass clandestinely in private homes.
+Thereafter he began to preach in secret, offering Mass clandestinely in private homes.
 This ministry was to last less than a year.
-In October 1614, Ogilvie was discovered and arrested in Glasgow under the orders of Archbishop Spottiswood, and was imprisoned.
+In October 1614, Ogilvie was discovered and arrested in Glasgow under the orders of Archbishop John Spottiswood, and was imprisoned.
 He was initially treated well, but after continually refusing to confess, was tortured by sleep deprivation.
-He aggravated his position by refusing to pledge allegiance to King James, and it was for this crime that he was tried.
-During the trial he accused the king of 'playing the runagate from God' and stated he would acknowledge him no more than an 'old hat'.
-Found guilty, he was hanged at Glasgow Cross on 10 March 1615, aged thirty-six.
-The customary beheading and quartering were omitted owing to undisguised popular sympathy, and his body was hurriedly buried in the churchyard of Glasgow cathedral.
+He aggravated his position by refusing to pledge allegiance to the royal authority of King James over the Church within his dominions, and it was for this alleged crime that Fr.
+Ogilvie was tried.
+During the trial he criticised the King for 'playing the runagate from God' and stated he would acknowledge his authority over the Church no more than the authority of an 'old hat'.
+Found guilty, Fr.
+Ogilvie was hanged at Glasgow Cross on 10 March 1615, aged thirty-six.

 Ogilvie's last words were: "If there be here any hidden Catholics, let them pray for me but the prayers of heretics I will not have."
 After he was pushed from the stairs, he threw his concealed rosary out into the crowd.
 According to legend, one of his enemies caught it and subsequently became a devout, lifelong Catholic.
 After his execution Ogilvie's followers were rounded up and put in jail.
 They suffered heavy fines, but none received the death penalty.

+The customary beheading and quartering were omitted owing to undisguised popular sympathy, and his body was hurriedly buried in the churchyard of Glasgow cathedral.